Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

 I would like to thank my mentor Reuben Ferrante for his valuable advice and support throughout this project.
-I would also like to thank the teachers at the Code Institute for the projects that they have guided us through earlier and that now have been an inspiration when I created this web site.
+I would also like to thank the teachers at the Code Institute for their guidance through different projects which has been an inspiration when I created this web site.